 In addition, the user may take the site-level results of any previous simulation, and use these results as the user inputs to follow up modeling runs (see section 7.4.1).
 T

-Note that the pre-smolt column is, in actuality, specified by a series of pre-smolt inputs by years as pre-smolt (columns X through AG).
+Note that the One-Plus column is, in actuality, specified by a series of One-Plus inputs by years as One-Plus (columns X through AG).
 Thus, the vales entered in column K have no effect on the model.
 These “unused” columns are included in the input so that the input file can have the exact same format as the output file, making it easier to use the output data from a prior model as the input data to a new model.

 Also note that the input data may contain fractional numbers of fish at each life stage.
 Obviously fish occur naturally in integer values; the model does not, however, distinguish between whole fish and fractional fish.